neticdk/go-common/pkg/cli/TUTORIAL.md

 }
 ```

-That way you will always have things like the `Logger` and `ErrorHandler`
+That way you will always have things like the `Logger`, `ErrorHandler`
-as well as the I/O pipes available.
+and I/O pipes available.

 Create it and pass it to `newRootCmd` from `Execute()` in `cmd/root.go`: